Clive Payne

 What is the method used for rush and cane seating restoration?

 Rush and cane seating restoration is an antique method of weaving chair seating.
+Restoration typically includes inspecting the structural integrity, replacing damaged or missing parts, and meticulously weaving new rush or cane to repair or recreate the seat.
 The restoration of rush chairs is a speciality, with each strand being specially woven together neatly from rush of varying thicknesses, to create a tight woven seat.
 Cane work can be conserved and small holes are usually able to be repaired using matching cane reclaimed from other items.
 Cane is usually only replaced when it is not possible to restore the original.

 What types of seating require rush and cane restoration?